knguyenOS/College-Apartment-Network-Design/README.md

 All switches are **rack-mountable** and housed in **server racks** per floor.
 - Each floor's network equipment (i.e., cables, access switches) are housed within the floor's intermediate distribution frame (IDF)
+  - IDF uses 18U Open Frame Server Rack
-- Core network components which support the backbone network are centralized in a 24U server rack in the main distribution frame (MDF)
+- Core network components which support the backbone network are centralized in a server rack in the main distribution frame (MDF)
+  - MDF uses 24U Server Rack Cabinet

 To serve authentication and addressing needs:
 - **Dell PowerEdge R240** servers run AD and DHCP for identity management and VLAN for segmentation